Calgary Airport Rail Connection Study

 The Calgary Airport Rail Connection Study looked holistically at rail access between Calgary International Airport, Downtown Calgary, and other regional destinations.
 The study considered the interaction of public and private proposals and established a comprehensive understanding of technical factors, route options and anticipated ridership, using past studies and current research.

-The Calgary Airport Rail Connection Study focused on several important factors, these included:
+The objectives of the Calgary Airport Rail Connection Study included:

 Study findings